 - If you are a resident member of the Alameda Transportation Management Association (includes Alameda Point, Mulberry, Marina Shores, Alta Star Harbor (Del Monte) and Alameda Marina), you're eligible for an additional rebate!

 - The state of California is also developing an e-bike rebate program, to be launched in the first months of 2023.
 Income-qualifying applicants will be able to get a voucher of up to $750 for a regular e-bike and up to $1,500 for a cargo or adaptive e-bike.

 Parking at Lockers: On-demand, shared-use bicycle lockers are available around the city, as listed below.
 These very low-cost lockers use the BikeLink system and cost $0.05 per hour.
 How to access the lockers:

 - A BikeLink card can be used to park at any BikeLink locker.

 - Most lockers in Alameda can also be accessed with a Clipper card and with an App, as noted below.

 Find a locker:

 - Main Street Ferry Terminal - 20 spaces; Clipper and App enabled

-- Harbor Bay Ferry Terminal - 16 spaces + 8 new spaces added in May 2021; Clipper and App enabled
+- Harbor Bay Ferry Terminal - 24 spaces; Clipper and App enabled

 - Seaplane Lagoon Ferry Terminal - 24 spaces; Clipper and App enabled